gaoryrt/number-flip/README.md

 - `systemArr` `optional`: An array ten-lengthed, representing the content of each decimal rolling system.
 If not specified, `systemArr` defaults to `[ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ]`.
 - `direct` `optional`: A boolean representing if the number would rolling directly or one by one.
 For example, from 0 to 99, the ones place would pass 9 digits if is direct.
 Or if is not directly, would pass 99 digits, 9 rounds for each of the tens place.
 If not specified, `direct` defaults `true`.
 - `separator`: A string / array representing the separator, defaults off.
 Could set to a string or an array-of-string.
+- `seperateOnly`: A number representing the only separator， defaults `0`.
-- `separateEvery`: The number per digit separator would add to, defaults `3`.
+- `separateEvery`: The number per digit separator would add to, defaults `3`, won't work if `seperateOnly` has been set.

 **`instanceOptions`**